Asian shares rise on China turnaround, trade fears persist

 And in a sign of new market risks, a Reuters poll pointed to a one-in-four chance that Britain will leave the European Union in March without a deal.

-The two-year yield US2YT=RR, which rises with traders’ expectations of higher Fed fund rates, touched 2.633 percent compared with a U.S. close of 2.629 percent last week.
+The two-year yield, which rises with traders’ expectations of higher Fed fund rates, touched 2.633 percent compared with a U.S. close of 2.629 percent last week.

 In commodity markets, U.S. oil prices rose past the $70 per barrel mark, with production coming under pressure as two Gulf of Mexico oil platforms were evacuated in preparation for a hurricane.
-U.S. crude CLc1 was 0.5 percent higher at $70.15 per barrel.
+U.S. crude was 0.5 percent higher at $70.15 per barrel.

-Brent crude LCOc1 was flat at $78.16 per barrel after earlier trading lower on news that India had permitted its state refiners to import Iranian oil if Iran arranged tankers and insurance.
+Brent crude was flat at $78.16 per barrel after earlier trading lower on news that India had permitted its state refiners to import Iranian oil if Iran arranged tankers and insurance.

-Gold was slightly lower as the dollar strengthened, with spot gold XAU= traded at $1,199.46 per ounce.
+Gold was slightly lower as the dollar strengthened, with spot gold traded at $1,199.46 per ounce.

 Reporting by Andrew Galbraith; Editing by Eric Meijer & Shri Navaratnam